Code-Institute-Submissions/DanniRonan-Danni-Frotography/readme.md

   - Gallery Pages: Show three relevant images and a quote.
   - Contact: Contains a contact form.

+## Page Break down:
+- Header: Consistent across all pages, showing Danni Froto logo and navigational links to Home, 3 gallery pages, external store page, contact form page.
+- Footer: Provides external links to Facebook and Instagram.
+Provides link to contact page.
+- Home : Features hero image as well as a brief bio about Danni Froto as well as some quotes from her.
+- Music Gallery: Features 3 images taken by Danni Froto in order to showcase her gig photography work as well as a quote about the work.
+- Portrait Gallery: Features 3 images taken by Danni Froto in order to showcase her portrait photography work as well as a quote about the work.
+- Circus Gallery: Features 3 images taken by Danni Froto in order to showcase her circus photography work as well as a quote about the work.
+- Shop: Brings users to an external shopify link in a new tab where they can purchase up a copy of her book.
+- Contact Me: Allows users to send Danni Froto a direct message via the form provided, once submitted users will receive a thank you message where they can divert back to send another message or click to the galleries in order to view them.

 ## Technologies Used

 The following technologies were used in the development of the Danni Frotography website: